 Linus Torvalds, the creator of Linux, has a great quote about Wireguard: “Can I just once again state my love for it and hope it gets merged soon?
 Maybe the code isn’t perfect, but I’ve skimmed it, and compared to the horrors that are OpenVPN and IPSec, it’s a work of art.”

 Wireguard is a very clean protocol, it’ll only send packets when there’s something to talk about.
-There’s no handshake needed to setup a tunnel.
+There’s no handshake needed to set up a tunnel.
 There’s a small handshake needed to keep the tunnel alive if you’re behind NAT, but that’s about it.
 If there’s no data to send, there’s no data transmitted.
-On top of this, Wireguard will only respond to authenticated and authorized packets - Any other garbage is just dropped.
-This maekes it impossible to scan the internet and discover Wireguard servers, which is nice.
+On top of this, Wireguard will only respond to authenticated and authorized packets, any other rubbish is just dropped.
+This makes it impossible to scan the internet and discover Wireguard servers, which is nice.

 Wireguard is incredibly fast.
 Take these benchmarks from the Wireguard website, captured over a gigabit network.

-Not only is Wireguard significantly faster than OpenVPN, and sligtly faster still than IPSec, there’s an important extra bit of detail.
-The Wireguard version was the only one not maxing out the CPU, meaning whatever’s limitting Wireguard’s score, it’s not Wireguard itself, it’s likely something far more fundemental like networking overhead, seeing as 1011mb is pretty close to 1 gigabit.
+Not only is Wireguard significantly faster than OpenVPN, and slightly faster still than IPSec, there’s an important extra bit of detail.
+The Wireguard version was the only one not maxing out the CPU, meaning whatever’s limiting Wireguard’s score, it’s not Wireguard itself, it’s likely something far more fundamental like networking overhead, seeing as 1011mb is pretty close to one gigabit.

 What’s yet more scary impressive is this quote: